 How much time does it take to complete the DMU Medical Terminology Course?

-The time it takes to complete this course varies upon the participant and their previous knowledge of medical terminology.
+The time it takes to complete the course varies upon the participant and their previous knowledge of medical terminology.
 Some people are able to complete within two hours while others may take their time and complete over the course of a week.
 It is truly at your own pace.